Designing your membership program is about more than choosing what benefits to offer your members.

 MPP assumes that before you get to this step, you’ve already determined that membership is viable for your organization – both whether you are organizationally ready and that you have an audience that is willing to support you.

 The process of designing or iterating on a membership program begins with interviewing your most loyal audience members, because they’re the ones who are most likely to become your members.
 These are audience members who already engage with your organization at a higher-than-normal level – regular event attendees and newsletter subscribers with a very high open rate, for example.

 If you have crowdfunded or asked your audience members for donations in the past, you could focus on this group, treating them as a group of beta members, analyzing their financial contributions for patterns and surveying them to understand what motivated them to support you.
 This is what the Daily Maverick did.

 Daily Maverick took advantage of a delay with its membership program launch to answer some questions it had about its potential members.

 Choose a method for gathering the information you need

 Interviews and focus groups are good for understanding details about what your target audience members need, particularly details on why they behave, think, and purchase in the ways that they do.
-More than one team member will have to be involved.
 They will require more than one team member to be involved.
 Fewer, deeper interviews are more useful than dozens of short interviews that don’t leave room for free-flowing answers.